acw414/eLISA/Vignette/VignetteREADME.md

 ## Running eLISA with an example dataset

-This document will walk through the steps for running a sample dataset through eLISA.
+This document will walk through the steps for running an example dataset through eLISA.

 1) The user should first **install the [originr package](https://github.com/ropensci/originr)** in R.
    - Log into the UCLA Hoffman2 server and type: